The Fear of Time is Real to Some

-Do you often get worried about how quickly time passes?
+Do you often worry about how quickly time passes?

-Do you find yourself intently listening to the sounds of the hands of the clock moving?
+Do you find yourself intently listening to the sounds of the clock ticking?
 When thoughts about time cross your mind, do you feel uneasy or even terrified?

-Before talking about this any further, it’s better to be sure.
-Ask yourself how often do you experience this fear.
-Does it happen once every few days, daily, or do you think about it all the time?
+Before reading any further, ask yourself this: How often do I experience this fear?
+Does it happen once every few days?
+Daily?
+Or do you think about it all the time?

-You may have chronophobia, which means the fear of time.
-It’s quite common and affects many people of all ages.
+You may have chronophobia, or the fear of time.
+It’s quite common and affects people of all ages.

 Don’t be alarmed.
 With a little help, this condition is manageable.
-But first, you need to take a closer look at Chronophobia causes, symptoms, and treatment.
+Let’s take a closer look at chronophobia causes, symptoms, and treatment.

-Chronophobia comes from the Greek language where “chrono” means time and “phobia” means fear.
-It is a kind of phobia.
-Health experts describe phobias as irrational or extreme fear of something.
+Chronophobia comes from the Greek language where chrono means “time” and phobia means “fear.”
+It is a type of phobia.
+Health experts describe phobias as an irrational or extreme fear of something.

-The tricky part is that this object does not normally cause such a severe reaction in other people.
-You may dislike cats but having a phobia for cats is a different issue.
-Similarly, you might get scared of time passing, but having Chronophobia is a different matter.
+The tricky part is that time does not normally cause such a severe reaction in others.
+You may dislike cats but having a phobia of cats is a different issue.
+Similarly, you might get scared of time passing, but having chronophobia is a different matter.

-Chronophobia is different from other phobias since it’s not a visible object that causes the phobia.
-People who fear birds or snakes simply point at them, and people know how to help them.
-Since time is a concept, not many people know what to do if someone shows signs of Chronophobia.
+Chronophobia is different from other phobias, since it’s not a visible object that causes the phobia.
+Those who fear birds or snakes simply point at them, and others know how to help them.
+Since time is a concept, not many of us know what to do if someone shows signs of chronophobia.
 And how can you avoid time or its symbols in the first place?

 What Causes Chronophobia?